Honor the Lord

 Here, we see Paul had respect for the office but not necessarily the man.
 He sets the example for us that our respect and honor is for the office.

 Most do not teach this subject of honor in their church or fellowship probably because it would seem that they are expecting this for themselves.
 They would seem to be self-promoting.
-I can do this here because most of you that read or listen to this are not in my fellowship.
-But the truths are still in the Bible, and the more we as God’s children know and understand these things, the better we will prosper as individuals and as a church or fellowship.
+I can do this here because most of you who read or listen to this are not in my fellowship.
+But the truths are still in the Bible, and the more we, as God’s children, know and understand these things, the better we will prosper as individuals and as a church or fellowship.

 The first Psalm says that the psalmist meditated in God’s Word day and night, and Jesus said to seek first the kingdom of God.
 These are attitudes of the heart.
 This is part of honoring God and a great part of prosperity.